Orifice, Nozzle and Venturi Flow Rate Meters

 venturi flow meter

-The fluid slows down in a cone with smaller angle (5-7o) where most of the kinetic energy is converted back to pressure energy.
-Because of the cone and the gradual reduction in the area there is no "vena contracta".
-The flow area is at minimum at the throat.
+The fluid slows down in a cone with smaller angle (5 - 7o) where most of the kinetic energy is converted back to pressure energy.
+Because of the cone and the gradual reduction in the area there is no "Vena Contracta".
+The flow area is at a minimum at the throat.

 High pressure and energy recovery makes the venturi meter suitable where only small pressure heads are available.

-A discharge coefficient - cd - of 0.975 may be taken as standard, but the value varies noticeably at low values of the Reynolds number.
+A discharge coefficient cd = 0.975 can be indicated as standard, but the value varies noticeably at low values of the Reynolds number.

 The pressure recovery is much better for the venturi meter than for the orifice plate.